Ludophilia/Push_swap/assignment/pushswap_algo.md

 PROPOSITION 1

-- Do nothing is the stack is already sorted.
+- Do nothing if the stack is already sorted.

 - A custom algo for 3 nbs.
 3 instructions max.